Hajuj/Quantum-Machine-Learning-for-Stock-Market-Prediction/README.md

 - Mohamad Hagog

 ## Acknowledgment
-The QML project is being conducted at Ludwig Maximilian University of Munich (LMU Munich) as part of the Quantum Computing (QC) Optimization Challenge hosted by the Quantum Applications and Research Laboratory (QAR-Lab).
+The QML project was conducted at Ludwig Maximilian University of Munich (LMU Munich) as part of the Quantum Computing (QC) Optimization Challenge hosted by the Quantum Applications and Research Laboratory (QAR-Lab).
 This project is in collaboration with the industry partner BASF.